-During 2019 many AI healthcare companies announced FDA clearance for their medical device often considering AI radiology software.
+During 2019, many AI healthcare companies announced FDA clearance for their medical device - this often considers AI radiology software.
 What does it actually mean when a company claims their artificial intelligence software is approved by the FDA?
 Why is this important?
-How does the FDA regulatory pathway for artificial intelligence healthcare software currently work?
+How does the FDA regulatory pathway for artificial intelligence radiology software currently work?
 And where do CADe and CADx versus AI fit in this story?

-Why is it important that AI healthcare software receives a nod by the FDA?
+Why is it important that AI radiology software receives a nod by the FDA?

 Well, for a start, if you want to use the software in clinical context, it is mandatory.
 However, as is often the case with rules, they exist for a reason.
 An FDA stamp of approval confirms the medical device in question has been extensively vetted by an authority that is specialized to do so.
 In other words, it provides certainty on the safety and efficiency of the device.

-How does the FDA currently deal with AI healthcare software?
+How does the FDA currently deal with AI radiology software?

 Type 1: A medical device

-Software that meets the definition of a medical device, is regulated by the FDA.
-This means that software intended to be used for diagnosis, prevention, monitoring, treatment or alleviation of a disease or injury may only be marketed for clinical use after it complies with FDA regulation.
-The FDA has set up a system in which devices, including software, have to be proven safe and effective for their intended use in various areas such as (datasets for) algorithm validation are reviewed, design, (stand-alone and clinical) performance, usability, but also cyber-security.
-Furthermore, not only the products need to comply with FDA regulation, also manufacturers themselves are required to operate according to the Quality System Regulations.
+Software that meets the definition of a medical device is regulated by the FDA.
+This means that software intended to be used for diagnosis, prevention, monitoring, treatment, or alleviation of a disease or injury may only be marketed for clinical use after it complies with FDA regulation.
+The FDA has set up a system in which devices, including software, have to be proven safe and effective for their intended use in various areas such as (datasets for) algorithm validation, design, (stand-alone and clinical) performance, usability, and also cyber-security.
+Furthermore, not only the products need to comply with FDA regulation, but also manufacturers themselves are required to operate according to the Quality System Regulations.
 This obligates manufacturers to have processes in place for controlled bug resolution, incident reporting, standardized design processes and overall risk management.

 Type 2: The device does not claim to fulfill a medical purpose, e.g. research software